ketozhang/notes/mynotebook/Astrophysics/Cosmology/Friedmann_Equation/Friedmann_Metric.md

----
-title: Friedmann Robertson Walker Metric
+#  Friedmann Robertson Walker Metric
----

 The Friedmann Robertson Walker Metric (FRW) describes the metric of the expanding flat universe.
 It is defined as,